mjaenm/starter-academic/content/authors/admin/_index.md

 I am a computer scientist who is passionate about the interplay between mathematical theory of intelligent systems, computational algorithms and their applications to real world problems.

-I have research experience in probabilistic modeling for stochastic optimization working with [Prof. Arturo Hernandez](https://www.cimat.mx/~artha/) at [CIMAT, Mexico](http://pcc.cimat.mx/) and with [Prof. John McCall](https://www3.rgu.ac.uk/dmstaff/mccall-john) at [RGU, UK](http://www.comp.rgu.ac.uk/computational-intelligence-research-group/).
-Amazed to see how basic research becomes technology I started my professional career working in the financial industry as a Quant developer at BBVA Global Markets division .
+I have research experience in probabilistic modeling for stochastic optimization working with [Dr. Arturo Hernandez](https://www.cimat.mx/~artha/) at [CIMAT, Mexico](http://pcc.cimat.mx/) and with [Dr. John McCall](https://www3.rgu.ac.uk/dmstaff/mccall-john) at [RGU, UK](http://www.comp.rgu.ac.uk/computational-intelligence-research-group/).
+Amazed to see how basic research becomes technology I started my professional career working in the financial industry as a Quant developer at BBVA Global Markets division.
 Currently I work as a Software Engineer at Microsoft Azure division.

 I am skilled in C++, C#, Python and modern software engineering best practices.